2mas/SelectNextOccurrence/README.md

 There is a possibility that other plugins use this functionality too, and a conflict occurs.
 Please check for other installed plugins with this feature and try to disable.

+- **Copy/cut multiple occurrences doesnt work as expected**

+There is a conflict with the extension Copy As Html, if you have this enabled, try to disable it and see if this helps.

 ### Contribute
 Check out the [contribution guidelines](CONTRIBUTING.md) if you want to contribute to this project.